Who We Are

 Before joining Kitsap Strong, Cristina served as a Senior IT Business Analyst at the Bill & Melinda Gates Foundation Alumni for ten years on IT-related change initiatives.
 She was a culture contributor, building employee communities for greater impact and personal fulfillment.
 She holds an MBA from the University of Kansas and a BA in Economics from the University of California, San Diego.

-Alyson Rotter (pronounced r-oh-t-er) currently works as the Network Manager for Graduate Strong Network (formerly Kitsap & Mason) within Kitsap Strong.
+Alyson Rotter (pronounced r-oh-t-er) currently works as the Director of Education Innovation.
+Her work is tied to the Graduate Strong Network within Kitsap Strong focused on building equitable, healing-centered and trauma-informed education environments.
+The primary goal of the work is to ensure all youth have the capabilities, the connections, and the credentials to flourish.
 Her education background includes an undergraduate degree in Psychology and a graduate degree in Public Affairs from Washington State University.
-She has worked in the field of education for over 18 years in various capacities within higher education, college access, outreach and training, program management, expanded learning and behavioral health.
+She has worked in the field of education for over 22 years in various capacities within higher education, college access, outreach and training, program management, expanded learning and behavioral health.

 She strongly believes all students can and will be successful when they have the right opportunities, resources, and support systems.
 Ensuring equity in education is not only a professional passion, but a personal mission as well.
 Alyson currently serves a School Board Director in the community she resides and is involved in several other community volunteer efforts related to education.
 She enjoys spending time outdoors and attending sporting events with her husband Chris, and two children, Brennan and Macelyn.